damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 #### Tier 1 Support

-+ Provide a resolution to the customer, resolved at first point of contact (FPOC).
++ Provide a resolution to the customer, r, r, r, r, r, r, resolved at first point of contact (FPOC).

 + Document information from the customer in relation to the problem.